ADHD

 Is ADHD a Learning Disability?

-No, ADHD isn’t usually considered a Learning Disability (LD), but about 20-30% of all kids with ADHD also have a learning disability.
-However, it is possible to have your ADHD recognized as a disability under a special act called the Individual with Disabilities Education Act (IDEA).
-The IDEA was designed to help students receive extra support with academics through an Individualized Education Plan (IEP).
-If you think you may benefit from an IEP start by having a conversation with your parents and teachers.
+No, ADHD isn’t considered a Learning Disability (LD), but about 20-30% of all kids with ADHD also have a learning disability.
+However, it is possible to have your ADHD recognized as a disability under a special act called the Rehabilitation Act.
+The Rehabilitation Act was designed to help students receive extra support with academics, and individuals with ADHD often qualify for disability supports under Section 504.If you think you may benefit from a 504 plan, start by having a conversation with your parents and teachers.

 What should I do if I think I have ADHD?

 Talk to your parents or your healthcare provider.
 Your healthcare provider (or a qualified mental health professional) will ask you, your parents, and maybe your teachers questions about how you act at home and at school.
-He or she will also ask about what you were like when you were younger, because the signs and symptoms of ADHD usually show up at an early age.
+They will also ask about what you were like when you were younger, because the signs and symptoms of ADHD usually show up at an early age.
 You may be asked to take some tests that will show if you are having trouble with attention or hyperactivity.
 This process is called neuropsychological testing.

 What is the treatment for ADHD?